 At this point, we want share some nuanced information.
 Your FAQs don’t need FAQ Schema markup applied to them in order to be selected by Google to appear in a PAA box.

-The quality of your answer, and the nature of the competition, are the two biggest ranking factors.
+The quality of your answer and your web page, and the nature of the competition, are the biggest ranking factors.

 That said, we recommend you always optimize your FAQs with Schema markup so that you run a higher chance of getting your FAQs displayed, along with your title and description, in regular search results.
 (See the “things to do in cancun” example at the beginning of this article.)

-Great, we’ve covered some ideas for FAQ content and some strategic moves that can make a significant difference in your ranking.
+Great, we’ve covered some ideas for FAQ content and some strategic moves that can make a significant difference in your click-through rates (CTRs).

 Remember: to rank for FAQs, be concise and clear in your answers.